Pingulina/IceRidges_student/data_analysis/README.md

 #### Ridge Count:
 The number of ridges for each week is calculated and stored in `R_no[week_num]`, providing a count of ridges observed within each weekly segment.
+To identify the different ice ridges, the Rayleigh Criteria is used.
+Rayleigh Criteria describes the minimal distance between to points to be seen as two independent points.
+Normally used in optics to describe the light fracturing and light bending, it can also be used as a definition for the independency of adjacent peaks.

 #### Subset of Raw ULS Draft Measurement:
 A subset of the draft measurements is selected based on specific criteria (draft values between 0 and 3 meters) and within the time frame of the current week.
 This subset is used for further statistical analysis.